n8fury/E-commerce/README.md

 5. Start the server:

 ## Usage

+### Endpoints

+### 1. `GET /api/users`

+- Description: Get a list of all users.
+- Usage: This endpoint allows you to retrieve a list of all users registered in the system.

+### 2. `GET /api/users/:id`

+- Description: Get a user by ID.
+- Usage: This endpoint allows you to retrieve a specific user's details based on their unique ID.

+### 3. `POST /api/users/register`

+- Description: Register a new user.
+- Usage: This endpoint allows users to register in the system.
+It requires a username, email, password, and optional image upload for the user profile.

+### 4. `POST /api/users/verify`

+- Description: Verify user registration.
+- Usage: This endpoint allows users to verify their registration by confirming their email address.

+### 5. `DELETE /api/users/:id`

+- Description: Delete a user by ID.
+- Usage: This endpoint allows you to delete a specific user from the system based on their unique ID.

 Once the server is running, you can access the e-commerce application by navigating to `http://localhost:3000` in your web browser.